PUJAMINODTHAKRE/healthcare-kb-representation-evaluation/README.md

 ## Repository Philosophy

-This repository follows three principles:
+This repository follows three principles.

 ### Scientific Accuracy

-The repository describes the published research faithfully and avoids introducing experimental results that are not reported in the paper.
+The repository preserves the published research faithfully and does not introduce experimental results that are not reported in the paper.

 ### Research Transparency

-Methodological choices, benchmark design, contribution boundaries, and limitations are documented explicitly.
+The benchmark, implementation scope, contribution boundaries, and methodological limitations are documented explicitly.

 ### Reproducibility with Appropriate Scope

-The repository provides the research framework and analytical structure while respecting the availability, privacy, and publication constraints associated with the underlying work.
+The repository provides a structured research record while respecting the availability, privacy, and publication constraints associated with the underlying work.

 ---